-I love the idea of making a batch of muffins on a Sunday afternoon so that I can have a week’s worth of his breakfast prep done in one clean swoop.
-The problem is most muffin recipes are basically cupcakes in a healthy-sounding disguise.
+I love the idea of making a batch of Peanut Butter Banana Muffins on a Sunday afternoon.
+This way, I can have a week’s worth of breakfast prep done in one clean swoop!
+The problem is, most muffin recipes are basically cupcakes in a healthy-sounding disguise.
 And the healthy ones don’t always taste all that great.

-Mighty Healthy, Mighty Moist Peanut Butter Banana Muffins
+Peanut Butter Banana Muffins with Hidden Vegetables

-Although my peanut butter banana muffins are oil-free, they are still incredibly moist thanks to a super-secret ingredient that really is hard to believe.Pureed cauliflower.
+Although my peanut butter banana muffins are oil-free, they are still incredibly moist.
+This can be contributed to a super-secret ingredient that you’re never going to believe….Pureed cauliflower!
 Yes, it does sound bizarre, but I assure you it works.
-The cauliflower not only adds texture and moistness but also contributes an antioxidant and fiber boost too.
+The cauliflower not only adds texture and moistness, but also contributes an antioxidant and fiber boost too.

 Real Quick Muffin Making Tip